 Open channels of communication and a safe voice

-Open access to leadership, and channels which encourage people to communicate upwards, will help employees to feel it is safe to contribute their suggestions and ideas.
+Open access to leadership, and channels that encourage people to communicate upwards, will help employees to feel it is safe to contribute their suggestions and ideas.
 Leaders can encourage employees to put themselves out there and to share their opinions by making it clear that all suggestions are valued and encouraged, and that people won’t be judged or ignored.
-Simple behaviors such as considering all viewpoints in brainstorming sessions, making it clear that there is no such thing as a wrong answer and rewarding those who speak up by thanking them for their input, will all help to build a sense of safety.
-This will not only help to encourage employees to contribute innovative ideas but also come forward to ask for help or advice if they are struggling, have made an honest mistake or if they have any concerns.
+Simple behaviors such as considering all viewpoints in brainstorming sessions, making it clear that there is no such thing as a wrong answer, and rewarding those who speak up by thanking them for their input, will all help to build a sense of safety.
+This will not only help to encourage employees to contribute innovative ideas but also come forward to ask for help or advice if they are struggling, have made an honest mistake, or if have any concerns.

 Leading by example

 Research has shown that an employee’s sense of job stability and safety is related to whether or not they can trust their leaders.
 It is the leadership team that will set the tone for creating a culture of trust and psychological safety in a company, but as Simon Sinek states in his TED Talk video about ‘Why good leaders make people feel safe’, trust is not an instruction.
 Leaders can’t just tell employees to trust them and expect them to do so.
-Trust needs to be earnt through actions such as transparent, open and regular communication, leaders being both accessible and approachable, and by showing an obvious consideration for the wellbeing of employees.
+Trust needs to be earned through actions such as transparent, open, and regular communication, leaders being both accessible and approachable, and by showing an obvious consideration for the wellbeing of employees.
 Leaders can gain trust on a practical level by following through on the things they say they will do and generate emotional trust by treating everyone respectfully.

 Safe to be authentic

-If employees are worried that they will be criticized or judged for being their real selves, their efforts will be focussed on trying to fit in rather than being fully engaged with the job.
+If employees are worried that they will be criticized or judged for being their real selves, their efforts will be focused on trying to fit in rather than being fully engaged with the job.
 Mike Robbins, author of the book ‘Bring your whole self to work’ explained in a Forbes interview that if there is a lack of psychological safety for people to behave authentically, it makes it difficult for them to perform at their best because they are holding back some of who they really are.
-This was also emphasized in Google’s recent ‘Project Aristotle’ study which looked at what made a high performing team and identified psychological safety as one of the key elements needed.
+This was also emphasized in Google’s recent ‘Project Aristotle’ study which looked at what made a high-performing team and identified psychological safety as one of the key elements needed.
 It revealed that teams performed better if people were not putting on a ‘work face’ and that everyone felt they could act naturally in front of one another.
-Leaders can help to create a culture in which everyone feels safe to be themselves by being authentic themselves, showing their own vulnerabilities, admitting when they don’t have all the answers and demonstrating empathy and acceptance.
+Leaders can help to create a culture in which everyone feels safe to be themselves by being authentic themselves, showing their own vulnerabilities, admitting when they don’t have all the answers, and demonstrating empathy and acceptance.

 Security and safety benefits

 Finally, an organization’s benefits package also provides another opportunity to increase an employee’s sense of safety.
 It can not only make them feel valued and looked after, but also help to ease potential concerns which could be distracting their focus at work.
 For example, benefits such as health, life, and medical cover provide reassurance and financial security if an employee becomes too ill to work.
-Lifestyle benefits help to improve their wellbeing; be that mental health, physical health, financial or social wellbeing.
+Lifestyle benefits help to improve their well-being; be that mental health, physical health, financial or social wellbeing.
 Plus, in the event of ill-health, wellbeing benefits can help employees to get back to work quicker or help them to access valuable counseling support at difficult times.